wp-plugins/responsive-menu/readme.txt

 == Installation ==

 1. Upload `responsive-menu` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
-3. Set your options from the Responsive Menu menu
+3. Set your options from the Responsive Menu admin area

 Alternatively: